osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 Selecting a Mode or Mode Transition from the mode drop-down in the toolbar will highlight the in mode elements in the diagram.

 ## Showing In Mode Elements
-Right clicking a Mode or Mode Transition and selecting the "Show In Mode Elements" will show the in mode elements of the selected mode's container.
+Right clicking a Mode or Mode Transition and selecting the "Show In Mode Elements" will show the elements within the mode's container which are active in the selected mode.

 ## Moving Shapes Using Arrow Keys
 1. Select the element to be moved.